Canada playing ‘political games’ with Magnitsky law: Putin

-Russian President Vladimir Putin is accusing Canada of playing "unconstructive political games" by passing its own Magnitsky law this week.
+Russian President Vladimir Putin has accused Canada of playing "unconstructive political games" by passing its own Magnitsky law this week.

-Putin made the comments in Sochi at an international forum in which he fielded a wide range of questions.

-The Russian embassy in Ottawa has posted a transcript of his remarks on Twitter.
+Putin made the comments Thursday in the Russian resort of Sochi at an international forum in which he fielded a wide range of questions.
+The Russian embassy in Ottawa posted a transcript of his remarks on Twitter on Friday.

-The embassy has already said that Parliament's unanimous adoption this week of a Magnitsky act will cause irreparable harm to Canada-Russia relations.
+The embassy had already said that Parliament's unanimous adoption this week of a Magnitsky act will cause irreparable harm to Canada-Russia relations.

-The law targets the actions of gross human rights violators in all countries.
+The law targets the actions of gross human rights violators in all countries, not just Russia.

 Canada's new sanctions regime and those of other countries, including the United States, have been closely linked to the Russian whistleblower Sergei Magnitsky, who died in a Moscow prison in 2009 after accusing officials of a $230-million tax fraud.